Skip Header

 Past performance is not a reliable indicator of future returns.

-When the value of your pension pot falls or you're feeling financially squeezed (whether that's due to the cost-of-living crisis, you're saving for a house, having a baby or thinking about changing career), it can be tempting to lower your pension payments.
+When the value of your pension pot falls or you're feeling financially squeezed (whether that's due to the rising cost of living, changes to the political landscape, or you're thinking about making big changes to your family life), it can be tempting to lower your pension payments.
 Or worse, stop them altogether.

 But if you're going to be able to afford the retirement you want, you might want to think again.
 Your future self will thank you for keeping at it in the long run.